 A color ramp is a specific range of colors that work well together, arranged according to brightness.
 Here is an example of what I consider a good color ramp.

 Brightness steadily increases from left to right in this example.
 As the colors reach high brightness levels it's important to decrease saturation, or you'll end up with intense eye burning colors.
 Also, colors with very low brightness can become overly rich and weighty with high saturation.
-Saturation peaks in the middle swatch in this example.
+Saturation peaks in the middle swatch in this example, but this is not a hard rule.
+Generally, darker colors have more saturation.

 A good color ramp should also apply hue-shifting, which is a transition in hue across the color ramp.
 In the previous example the hue is shifting by positive degrees as the brightness increases.